wepobid/CoinShift/README.md

  CoinShift
 </h1>

 This project is a client side application using SideShift.ai APIs built for Software Engineer Application purpose.
 The features of this application is not completed.
+The live version of the application can be seen at [https://coinshift.auliavafif.com](https://coinshift.auliavafif.com).
 If you want to do an easy swap please use [SideShift.ai](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql) instead.

 ## 🚀 Quick start